 The fact that it is such a small language should not lead the reader to think that with Lua you can do little or nothing.
 But again, with Lua, you can do everything you would do with Perl, Python, or Ruby.
 When it comes to extending an application, Lua demonstrates its nature.
 It is possible to write Lua code according to the procedural, functional, and object paradigm.

 Like all scripting languages, a Lua script is executable from source code and this is a real problem for those who want to distribute their applications without allowing the user to browse the source code or modify it.
 A viable but not effective solution is to obfuscate the code.

 Lua solves this problem by providing a very small utility called “LUAC“.
 It is not a true compiler as we understand it, that is, it translates the source code of a program into executable code but simply transforms the Lua code into encrypted code making it absolutely unreadable.

 The “compiled” Lua code does not gain and loses nothing in terms of performance compared to the source code.

 Extend an application into Lua

-Lua is very close to C, calling C functions or inversely calling Lua from C is immediate and without many complications.
+Lua is very close to C, calling C functions or inversely calling Lua from C is immediate and without any complications.

-Personally of Python and I learned only the rudiments, but for what I saw Lua is superior, except that Lua is Brazilian and this does not put him at the top of the visibility.
+Personally Python and I learned only the rudiments, but from what I saw Lua is superior, except that Lua is Brazilian and this does not put him at the top of the visibility.

 If you look at the sources, find out who wrote this stuff knows the C very well and the performance is also due to this non-secondary circumstance.